jongha/jquery-emailinput/README.md

 ## License

-jQuery-emailinput is available under the terms of the [MIT License](https://github.com/jongha/jquery-emailinput/blob/master/LICENSE).
+jQuery-emailinput is available under the terms of the MIT.